MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams-general.md

   If you set the parameter to **Teams**, and then switch back to **TeamsAndSfB**, both meeting add-ins are enabled.
 However, note that existing Teams meeting join links won't be migrated to Skype for Business.
 Only Skype for Business meetings scheduled after the change will have a Skype for Business meeting join link.

 ## Meeting reactions

 The availability of meeting reactions can be configured through either the Teams admin center interface or using PowerShell.
+Meeting reactions are enabled by default.

-Meeting reactions can be enabled or disabled under the **Participants & guests** section of a meeting policy.
+In the Teams admin center, Meeting reactions can be enabled or disabled under the **Meetings** > **Meeting policies** under the **Participants & guests** section of a meeting policy.

-To configure the setting, use the Set-CsTeamsMeetingPolicy cmdlet.
-This setting is enabled by default.
+To configure the setting in PowerShell, use the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 To turn it off, set **AllowMeetingReactions** to **False**.

-Meeting reactions are Off by default.
 Turning off reactions for a user doesn't mean that a user can't use reactions in meetings they schedule.
 The meeting organizer can still turn on reactions from the meeting option page, regardless of the default setting.

 ## Speaker Coach